-Our customer base, particularly in the semiconductor industry, historically has been, and is becoming increasingly, highly concentrated.
+Our customer base, particularly in the semiconductor industry, historically has been, and is becoming increasingly, highly concentrated due to corporate consolidation, acquisitions and business closures.
 In this environment, orders from a relatively limited number of manufacturers have accounted for, and are expected to continue to account for, a substantial portion of our sales.
 This increasing concentration exposes our business, financial condition and operating results to a number of risks, including the following: